 When ovulating, discharge usually looks clear, stringy and jelly like, similar to egg white.
 You might notice it in your underwear, or on toilet paper when you wipe.
 It helps sperm to travel up through your cervix, and fertilise the released egg.

 When you see this cervical mucus, it’s the time to avoid using birth control if you’re trying to get pregnant.
 If you’re trying to avoid a pregnancy, birth control is a must.

 Is jelly like discharge a sign of pregnancy?

 After ovulation your vaginal discharge will become dry and thin.
 This is due to estrogen levels decreasing.

 However after ovulation you may notice jelly like discharge if conception has occurred.
 This is due to estrogen and progesterone rising.
 Your discharge will usually stay thick and jelly like.
 It might be clear or slightly white in colour.

-What causes jelly like discharge during pregnancy?
+Why do I have jelly like discharge during pregnancy?

 When you’re pregnant, your hormones soar and your body ramps up blood flow to your pelvic area.
 These changes stimulate your body’s mucus membranes and you see an increase in vaginal discharge when pregnant.

 This has an important role in preventing infection as the jelly like discharge will eventually form your mucus plug.
 This forms in the cervix, to protect your developing baby from harmful bacteria.
 It also helps to keep a healthy balance of bacteria in the vagina.